oatlog/oatlog/doc/planning_report/main.typ

 benchmarking is unfortunately nontrivial and taking inspiration from previous work @egg @egglog, we plan to combine measuring
-- e-nodes created per second, between engines implementing the same ruleset with similar scheduling, since this implies roughly the same e-nodes (semantically) are created
+- e-nodes created per second, between engines implementing the same ruleset with similar scheduling, since this implies roughly the same e-nodes (semantically) are created,
-- time until convergence for small theories with finite closure
+- time until convergence for small theories with finite closure,
-- time required for equivalent optimization as measured by specific program synthesis applications such as Herbie @herbie
+- and time required for equivalent optimization as measured by specific program synthesis applications such as Herbie @herbie.

 As we aim to support theories specified in the egglog language, we can piggy-back on test cases and applications that are already written.
 We aim to primarily verify correctness and benchmark by using